What are Pronouns?

 Why We Share Our Pronouns

-From our newest Ducks to our graduating flock, we’re always working to include and engage everyone.
-One way you can do this is to share your pronouns, or the words you want to be called when people aren’t using your name.
-Like names, pronouns are an important part of how we identify that deserves to be respected.
-And we recognize that assuming someone’s gender can be hurtful, especially to members of our community who are transgender, genderqueer, or non-binary.
+From our newest Ducks to our graduating flock, we are always working to include and engage everyone.
+One way you can do this is to, if you are comfortable, share your pronouns or the words you want to be called when people aren’t using your name.
+Like names, pronouns are an important part of how we identify, which deserves to be respected.
+Much like we should not assume someone’s gender, it is best not to assume someone’s pronouns, but rather, to use the pronouns someone shares with you.

-As a community, we are all learning together about the importance of pronouns and being better allies to the trans community on campus.
-We hope that you’ll join us in striving for inclusion, justice and respect—because at the University of Oregon, we welcome all.
+As a community, we are all learning together about the importance of and practicing using people’s pronouns.
+We hope that you’ll join us in striving for inclusion, justice, and respect, especially toward and for trans and/or non-binary folks.

 Types of Pronouns